 Rana Asfour

-is the Managing Editor at The Markaz Review, as well as a freelance writer, book critic, and translator.
+is the Executive Editor at The Markaz Review, as well as a freelance writer, book critic, and translator.
 Her work has appeared in such publications as Madame Magazine, The Guardian UK, and The National/UAE.
 She chairs TMR’s English-language Book Club, which meets online the last Sunday of every month.
 She can be found on X & Instagram @bookfabulous.

 Abu Dhabi Shows Noura Ali-Ramahi’s “Allow Me Not to Explain”